yukoba/nd4j/getstarted.md

 ## <a id="java">Java</a>

-Java is the main programming language of ND4J (we also have a Scala API).
+Java is the main programming language of ND4J.
+(We also have a [Scala API](http://nd4j.org/scala.html).)
 There are about 9 million Java developers worldwide.
 It runs on 3 billion mobile phones and 97 percent of all enterprise desktops, both Windows and OSX.
 Java is used for everything from distributed cloud-based systems with thousands of nodes, to low-memory IoT devices.
 It's a "write once, run anywhere" language.

 ### Installing Java